tecip-nes/pyot/README.md

 ./5_tunslip_start.sh
 ```

-Open a web browser (tested with Chrome) and visit http://127.0.0.1:8000.
-Enter *"settings"* page and start *RD server* on the Cooja worker node.
 Open Cooja simulator and start the simulation.
 In a few seconds you should see the Host and Resource page populating with the nodes.
 The system will automatically perform resource discovery on the hosts.

 Macroprogramming
 --------------